wieslander/aoc-2019/README.md

 Solutions to Advent of Code 2019.

-All solutions are written in Rust and expects their input on stdin.
+All solutions are written in Rust and expect their input on stdin.
 To run the solution for, say, day 15 part 2, run:

     $ cargo run --bin 15-02 < inputs/15.txt